pablozoani/octave-examples/voice formants/README.md

-# Functions for modeling the specrum of transitions between voice vowels formants
+# Functions for modeling the spectrum of transitions between voice vowels formants

 run: